CodeSlicing/pure-swift-ui-design/Assets/Docs/Extensions/extensions.md

 // a line along the left side of the canvas vLine(at: rect.leading, length: rect.height, anchor: .center)
 ```
+#### Shapes and Multiple Lines

+There is also the capability to not only draw multiple lines at once, but also to add corner radii to where the points of the lines intersect.

 That covers the majority of the API, but I encourage you to check out the source if you want to know more.